jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-11.md

 Yet their only weapon is just a mere preposterous idea.
 If one accepted it, then it would be impossible even for the  world to exist.

 Man has failed to overcome Nature in any sphere.
 He has merely succeeded in lifting a tiny corner of the enormous veil of her eternal mysteries and secret.

 Man never creates anything.
 All he can do is to discover something.

 He does not master Nature but has only come to be the master of those living beings who have not gained the knowledge he has arrived at by penetrating into some of Nature's laws and mysteries.

-Apart from all this, an idea can never subject to its own sway those conditions which are necessary for the existence and development of mankind; for the idea itself has come only from man.
-Without man there would be no human idea in this world.
+An idea can never subject to its own sway those conditions which are necessary for mankind's existence and development.
+- This is becuase the idea itself has come only from man.
+- Without man there would be no human idea in this world.

-The idea as such is therefore always dependent on the existence of man and consequently is dependent on those laws which furnish the conditions of his existence.
+The idea is therefore dependent on man's existence.
+- Consequently, it is dependent on those laws which furnish the conditions of his existence.

 Certain ideas are even confined to certain people.

-This holds true with regard to those ideas in particular which have not their roots in objective scientific truth but in the world of feeling.
-In other words, to use a phrase which is current to-day and which well and clearly expresses this truth: THEY REFLECT AN INNER EXPERIENCE.
+This holds true with regard to those ideas which are based on feelings and not in objective scientific truth.
+- In other words: **THEY REFLECT AN INNER EXPERIENCE.**

 All such ideas, which have nothing to do with cold logic as such but represent mere manifestations of feeling, such as ethical and moral conceptions, etc., are inextricably bound up with man's existence.

 It is to the creative powers of man's imagination that such ideas owe their existence.

 ### War then Pacifism